 2. Click "Browse" to locate the Image file.
 Then, choose "Restore" and go to the next step.

 3. Now, you can select Applications/Files/Accounts you want to restore.

-Or you can click the "Edit" button to choose the specific data to be transferred flexibly.
-Click "Finish" to confirm.
-Besides, you can also click the edit icon > "Submit" to change the target path to recover and save the files.
+Over on Applications, Files, or Accounts to choose the specific data you want transfer flexibly.
+Click "Restore" to confirm.
+Besides, you can also click the "Migration Settings" icon to change the target path to recover and save the files.

 The process of transferring files to a flash drive is a simple one, one we do now and then.
 Most users are happy using the built-in method to copy files, but those methods fail when it comes to complex jobs.
 Therefore, it is important to understand that you require professional software such as EaseUS Todo PCtrans to perform data transfers, backups, and moving apps to between partitions.

 Tracy joined in EaseUS in 2013 and has been working with EaseUS content team for over 7 years.
 Being enthusiastic in computing and technology, she writes tech how-to articles and share technical solutions about Windows & Mac data recovery, file/system backup and recovery, partition management and iOS/Android data recovery.